scitran/client/Conceptual-overview.md

 The **scitran** client communicates between Matlab and a Flywheel instance.
-It provides functions to
+This wiki describes how to perform tasks such as

 * search for data
-* read data and metadata
+* read, download or upload data and metadata
-* start jobs that create analyses
+* start jobs and check their status
-* download the analyses.
+* download or upload the analyses.

-This wiki describes how to perform these tasks.
-As a very simple example, this code makes the connection to the 'stanfordlabs' Flywheel instance, lists the projects owned by 'wandell', and prints the metadata about one project.
+This very simple example illustrates the 'look-and-feel' of the code.
+It makes a connection to the 'stanfordlabs' Flywheel instance, lists the projects owned by 'wandell', and prints the metadata about one project.
 ```
 >> st = scitran('stanfordlabs');                 % Make the connection
 >> projects = st.list('project','wandell')       % Read the project metadata for group 'wandell'